atomisthq/docs/docs/automations/graphql.md

     // ....
 }
 ```
-Additionally the event handler example from earlier can now use types too:
+The event handler example from earlier can also now use types:

 ```typescript
 import * as GraphQL from "@atomist/automation-client/graph/graphQL";